Taurus TX22 Review: Can-Ready Rimfire

 I ran the pistol with three different suppressors, beginning with the SilencerCo Spectre II.
 Later I used the Dead Air Mask and, subsequently, the YHM Phantom 22.

 Suppressed shooting took the fun to another level (as it always seems to do).
-Let’s just say the can rarely comes off.
+Let’s just say the can rarely comes off, which is a big deal for me.
 Aside from a bit of debris coming back at the shooter, I found no change in the pistol’s performance.

 Just a reminder: you should always wear glasses when shooting, no matter what.